Advertiser Disclosure

 On the other hand, this card features a number of ongoing Air Canada perks, including unlimited Maple Leaf Lounge access, rollover benefits, and the ability for high spending to fast track qualifying for and maintaining Aeroplan Elite Status.

-While you’ll earn more points more quickly on day-to-day spending with Amex cards and Aeroplan points, RBC® Avion cards are a great way to expand into the Oneworld airline alliance.
+While you’ll earn more points more quickly on day-to-day spending with Amex cards, RBC® Avion cards are a great way to cover your bases in the oneworld airline alliance.

-You can use your Avion points to supplement your Amex MR transfers to British Airways Avios or Cathay Pacific Asia Miles, or for the unique ability to convert to American Airlines AAdvantage miles.
-You can also find value in the Air Travel Redemption Schedule
+You can use your Avion points to supplement your Amex MR transfers to British Airways Executive Club or Cathay Pacific Asia Miles, or for the unique ability to convert to American Airlines AAdvantage miles.
+You can also find value in the Air Travel Redemption Schedule.

 RBC® Avion Visa Platinum (Ending Soon)